react-native-community/cli/docs/commands.md

 Uses a custom template.
 Accepts following template sources:

 - an npm package name
-- a shorthand name for packages prefixed with `react-native-template-`
 - an absolute path to a local directory
 - an absolute path to a tarball created using `npm pack`